 ARRL's Tech Q&A 6th Edition (ARRL Link) for $17.95 + shipping.
 It's a quick and easy study guide with the questions and answers just like you'll see on the test.
 But it won't leave you in the dark - the book briefly explains the answers, so not only do you learn the answers to the questions, you learn about amateur radio in the process.

 If you want more detailed explanations, you might prefer Ham Radio License Manual Revised 3rd Edition (ARRL Link) for $29.95 + shipping.
-You'll get the same questions and answers with this book, but you can also learn about radio and electronics fundamentals, operating station equipment, communicating with other hams, regulations and radio safety.
-A CD is also included to use with your book to review the study material and to take randomly-generated practice exams using questions from the actual examination question pool.
+It has the same questions and answers from the pool, but you can also includes detailed information.
+You can learn about radio and signals fundamentals, electricity, components, circuits, propagation, antennas, feed lines, Amateur Radio equipment, communicating with other hams, operating regulations and safety.
+It even includes a welcome to Amateur Radio.
+(A spiral edition is also available for $3 more.)

 Now it's time to put the book away and take the test... at home.
-No, you can't get your license this way, but you can see if your studying paid off.
-Just go to the bottom of our Study Material To Earn Your Technician Class Ham License web page to take a sample test.
+No, you can't get your license this way, but you can see if your ready.
+Just go to the bottom of our Study Material To Earn Your Technician Class Ham License web page to find links to sample tests.
 These tests use the complete and current official VEC (Volunteer Examiner Coordinator) approved question pools and answers.
 Each test taken is composed of a unique combination of questions that are selected at random in accordance with the official guidelines set forth for each element and each subelement.

 Information Sources: American Radio Relay League (ARRL.org); Federal Communications Commission (FCC.gov); HamUniverse.com; North Dakota State University Amateur Radio Society (www.w0hsc.ndsu.nodak.edu); QRZ.com; Triangle East Amateur Radio Association Volunteer Examiner Team (teara-ve.ka4puv.com); Wikipedia (Wikipedia.org).